VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 - ✅ **Compatibility**: Works across different devices and browsers
 - ✅ **Integration**: All modules work together seamlessly

-The PlateMate system is **ready for deployment** and meets all functional and non-functional requirements.
+The CookToDoor system is **ready for deployment** and meets all functional and non-functional requirements.

 ---